|photograph by Beyond My Ken|

-Construction was completed in January, 1846 and the New York Herald remarked that “The interior of the edifice presents a novel and yet a very agreeable and impressive aspect.
+Construction was completed in January 1846 and the New York Herald remarked that “The interior of the edifice presents a novel and yet a very agreeable and impressive aspect.
 It is of the perpendicular Gothic Style, without columns to sustain the long extending arch, which makes the seats in a remarkable degree available and unobstructed.
 This is a new feature in modern architecture.”
+According to The New York Times “The new edifice cost $55,000.”
+(That amount would equate to around $1.6 million in 2020.)

-The Wall Street churchyard was excavated and the deceased reinterred in the south lawn of the new church, according to former deacon John Rhodes.
-The gravestones, however, were never re-erected.
+The Wall Street churchyard was excavated and the deceased re-interred in the south lawn of the new church, according to former deacon John Rhodes.
+The gravestones, however, were never re-erected; instead they were stored in the church house basement.

-Throughout the 19th Century memorial windows were donated by members of the congregation, including three by Tiffany Studios, two by Charles Lamb and five by Maitland Armstrong.
-In 1893 McKim, Mead & White, then the foremost architects in the country, were hired to design a south transept; creating one of the most picturesque corners in the city.
+Throughout the 19th century memorial windows were donated by members of the congregation, including three by Tiffany Studios, two by Charles Lamb (of J. & R. Lamb nearby on Sixth Avenue) and five by Maitland Armstrong.
+In 1893 McKim, Mead & White, then the foremost architectural firm in the country, was hired to design a south transept; creating one of the most picturesque corners in the city.

 |The picturesque South Transept and yard|